Q) What kind of computer do I need?

 Q) How does ordering a computer work?
 Will you have stock during orientation?

-    Q) Do you offer a payment plan or layaway?
+Q) Do you offer a payment plan?

 Q) Can I use my scholarship money or financial aid to pay for my computer?

 A) A) We have no way of accessing scholarship funds or financial aid accounts currently.
 You will need to have your scholarship association or financial aid office write you a check or reimburse you for the amount of the computer and electronics approved for purchase.
 These offices typically estimate $2,500 to help pay for the purchase of a computer.
 For further details, contact the University Scholarships and Financial Aid offices.

 Q) Can I upgrade a computer in a bundle?
 Can I increase the RAM or HD capacity?